Mdlglobal-atlassian-net/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-string-substitutions.md

 $message = "Hello, $first $last."
 ```

-This is where the type of quotes you use on your strings makes a difference.
-A double quoted string
+The type of quotes you use around the string makes a difference.
+A double quoted string allows the
-allows the substitution but a single quoted string doesn't.
-There are times you want one
+substitution but a single quoted string doesn't.
+There are times you want one or the other so you
-or the other so you have an option.
+have an option.

 ## Command substitution